Sebastian-Fitzner/veams-component-article/README.md

 # Article

 ## Description

-This blueprint is based on the blueprint of Veams-Components.

 The article component is a `wrap-with` partial to give you the possibility to put in every content you need.